inspiration for free days out in london

 Free Outdoor Cinema at Kings Cross

-Everyman on the Canal, returns to King’s Cross with a full programme of blockbusters, family favourites and cult classics.
+Everyman on the Canal, returns to King’s Cross with a full programme of blockbusters, including Some Like It Hot, Grease, Dune: Part One, Paddington and The Devil Wears Prada, alongside cult classics, family favourites, Wimbledon and a handful of surprises still to come.

-Curl up in front of a family favourite film at this waterfront open-air cinema from 30 June to 17 August.
+Curl up in front of a family favourite film at this waterfront open-air cinema.

 Click here for more info